BhanuGuragain0/Hacker_AI/README.md

 </p>

 <p align="center">
-  <em>Engineered in Coventry University's Studen elite cyber labs, <strong>Hacker_AI</strong> is a self-evolving AI war machine—built to outthink, outmaneuver, and annihilate the most advanced cyber threats.
-A fusion of JARVIS-level intelligence and military-grade automation, designed to execute precision strikes with surgical stealth and unmatched resilience.</em>
+  <em>Engineered in Coventry University's Student cyber lab, <strong>Hacker_AI</strong> is a self-evolving AI war machine built to outthink, outmaneuver, and annihilate the most advanced cyber threats.
+A fusion of JARVIS level intelligence and military grade automation, designed to execute precision strikes with surgical stealth and unmatched resilience.</em>
 </p>

 ---